Mary Luke Tobin: Thomas Merton

 While living at the Loretto Motherhouse in Nerinx, Kentucky, she became friends with Trappist monk Thomas Merton.
 Merton shared with her some of the works he was not allowed to publish.
 After Merton's death in 1968 she co-founded the International Thomas Merton Society and also established the Thomas Merton Center for Creative Exchange in Denver in 1979 where Merton's spirituality and writings came to be known by many.
 She gave Merton retreats and co-founded a Buddhist-Christian dialogue/meditation group in Denver.
 Tobin invited such theological luminaries as Fr.
 Edward Schillebeeckx, O.P., and Fr.
 Bernard Häring, C.Ss.R., to lecture at Loretto.

 She was an actress in the TV special: Merton: A Film Biography of Thomas Merton.

 Political activism

 The diminutive Sister supported women's ordination to the priesthood, opposed nuclear proliferation, supported the United Farm Workers and took on the Blue Diamond Coal Company by using Loretto's shares to challenge the firm's practices and took part in nonviolent actions at Rocky Flats Nuclear Weapons Plant, the U.S. Air Force Academy and Martin-Marietta in Colorado.

 In the 1970s, Sister Tobin was an outspoken supporter of the Equal Rights Amendment (ERA).
 She was quoted as saying, "...it would help provide equal pay for ever larger numbers of women who are heads of families."
 She spent time rooming with another feminist nun, Sr. Ann Patrick Ware.

 Death

-She died, aged 98, in 2006 from natural causes.
+She died, aged 98, in 2006 from natural causes in Denver, Colorado.